-The Trails Committee works year round, but especially in late Spring/early Summer before the Ride, to repair damage wrought by Winter weather or the effects of trail use.
-These volunteers also clear encroaching vegetation, such as blackberries, poison oak and manzanita.
+The Trails Committee works year-round, but especially in late Spring/early Summer before the Ride, to repair the damage wrought by Winter weather or the effects of trail use.
+These volunteers also clear encroaching vegetation, such as blackberries, poison oak, and manzanita.
 Each year there are special projects to improve or re-route sections of the trail that are considered unnecessarily difficult.

-Trail work is usually done on Saturdays and Sundays, and is generally scheduled a few weeks in advance.
-Check the Tevis calendar for dates.
+Trail work is usually done on Saturdays and Sundays and is generally scheduled a few weeks in advance.

-Giving your time in support of the WS Trail by joining in on a Trails Work Day is an extremely valuable way to help out...and it's FUN!
-It's good to call the announced work party leader ahead of time, but it's ok to just show up.
+Giving your time in support of the WS Trail by joining in on a Trails Work Day is an extremely valuable way to help out…and it’s FUN!
+It’s good to call the announced work party leader ahead of time, but it is usually ok to just show up.
+Contact Nicole (Chappell) Wertz for more information.

 FOWSTA (Friends Of the Western States Trail Alliance) raises the funds needed to cover the immediate costs of WS Trail repairs and improvements.
-FOWSTA sponsors a number of fundraising events during the year, including the a "Fun Ride" and the Holiday Party in December.
+FOWSTA sponsors a number of fundraising events during the year, Holiday Party in December, and the WSTF/WSTEF Reception at the AERC convention when in Reno.

 The Tevis Cup Ride follows a rugged portion of the Western States Trail which stretches from Salt Lake City, Utah, to Sacramento, California.